Announcing the first-ever Wambi 2021 Nurse of The Year Award Winner and honorable mentions! Read all about the deserving recipients.

 Wambi is the only real-time recognition and feedback system fueled by the voice of patients and families.
 Its gamified approach increases employee engagement, reduces clinician burnout, and enhances the patient experience.
 Partnering with hospitals and healthcare systems nationwide, Wambi gives flight to the personal side of healthcare by surfacing the moments where a human connection makes all the difference, connecting patients and team members and improving the human experience for all.

-Join Dr. Bonnie Clipper and Liz Paskas, Vice President of Human Experience at Hackensack Meridian Health, as they share in this inspiring micro-interview that innovation and creativity is alive in your team members.
+Join Dr. Bonnie Clipper and Liz Paskas, Chief Patient Experience Officer at Hackensack Meridian Health, as they share in this inspiring micro-interview that innovation and creativity is alive in your team members.
 As leaders, we will not have all the answers, so ask your troops–they have tremendous insight.

 There’s more to explore in Wambi world!
 Click here to subscribe and keep your pulse on what we’re doing in the healthcare engagement space with thought leaders and the inspiring realm of employee recognition and gratitude.